retriever06/retriever06/README.md

  👋 Greeting
     Hi, I’m Retriever @retriever06
-    Freom france
+    From france
-    Happy to biging in today ^^👋
+    Happy to begin today ^^👋

  🌱 After 8years no coding, i'm back step by step
     I’m currently learning jscript, html, ccs, and soon php will be back - 🌱